Adoption Post 1

 Independent research and operating notes on AI agent governance.

-CAISI Blog / Executive Adoption Series
+CAISI Field Notes / Executive Adoption Series

 Most enterprise AI programs do not stall because the models are weak.
 They stall because the organization never built a governable path from curiosity to sanctioned use.
 This series is about that middle layer: the standards, pathways, approval tests, and operating choices that let leaders say yes without crossing their fingers.